CADDIE Trial - Computer Aided Diagnosis and Detection for Intelligent Endoscopy (CADDIE)

 - Mean number of polyps detected per colonoscopy in the interventional group compared to the control group.

-Time Frame: 3 years
+Time Frame: 30 days

 Compare the accuracy of CADDIE against human endoscopist (high confidence diagnoses) for the optical diagnosis of diminutive polyps.
+Accuracy is defined as true positive and true negative divided by diagnoses total polyps that were optically diagnosed with high confidence.

-Time Frame: 3 years
+Time Frame: 30 days

 Compare the accuracy of using CADDIE's optical diagnosis to assign surveillance colonoscopy intervals against using human endoscopist optical diagnosis (high confidence diagnoses) for assigning surveillance colonoscopy intervals.

-Time Frame: 3 years
+Time Frame: 30 days

 Compare the accuracy of CADDIE against human endoscopist (high confidence diagnoses) for the optical diagnosis of diminutive rectal polyps.

-Evaluate the safety of the CADDIE by recording occurrence and severity of adverse events.
+Evaluate the Safety of the CADDIE by Recording Occurrence and Severity of Adverse Events.

-Time Frame: 3 years
+Time Frame: 30 days

 Safety of the device will be assessed through monitoring of adverse events for 30 days' post-procedure.
 Adverse events are defined as: